progress/adetran/README.md

 prowin -p launch_tranman.p
 ```

 NOTE: the above wrappers are only for convenience.
-They run the translation database in single user mode.

 # Help